 That’s me in my work dress.
 I forgot a change of clothes.
 Oops.

 Then I sanded down the entire top using 100-grit sandpaper.
 There were a few bumps and bad spots that needed evening out.
 I also slightly rounded all edges and corners and finished the piece off by polishing it with 220-grit sandpaper.

 Step 6: After the stain had dried completely, I gave it three coats of Minwax fast-drying polyurethane in semi-gloss, sanding lightly with 220-grit sandpaper between each coat.
-Also make sure to wipe the piece down using tack cloth between each coat; doing so removes tiny debris to ensure a smooth, blemish-free finish.

 Here it is with the first coat going on…

 And the full first coat (dry) and second coat (just went on, so still wet)…

 Step 7: Once the final coat was dry, the hard part was done.
 I chose to use a black steel A-frame leg that I purchased here from the ECon Welding Etsy shop!
 They came with holes in the legs, so all we needed to do was drill the legs on.